What your property rates pay for

 - Supporting volunteers to deliver programmes on biodiversity, stream care and preventing pollution.

 - Developing park facilities suitable for a range of family-friendly and sporting activities including new lighting for Deep Creek Reserve.

 - Funding and partnering initiatives helping young people gain skills, training and jobs.

-- Establishing an ethnic diversity forum and a diversity festival at Hayman Park.
+- Establishing an ethnic diversity forum and a diversity festival.